KOTOR-Community-Portal/mod-builds/content/k1/full_with_metadata.md

 **Author:** DarthParametric

-**Description:** In KOTOR, by default the female Twi'lek's thigh-high boots are painted on the character's texture rather than added to their equipped clothing as an item, which would give them realistic three-dimensional depth and higher resolution.
+**Description:** In vanilla, female Twi'lek's thigh-high boots are painted on the character's texture rather than added to their equipped clothing as an item, which would give them realistic three-dimensional depth and higher resolution.
 This modder's resource serves to add the boots as an equipped object.

 **Category & Tier:** Graphics Improvement / 2 - Recommended